SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-We adopt the same setting for training on both of the Visual Genome and Open Images V6 datasets.
-We train our framework using an AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $1e^{-4}$ on 8 GPUs with a batch size of 32 per GPU.
+We adopt the same setting for training on both the Visual Genome and Open Images V6 datasets.
+We train our framework using an AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $1\times e^{-4}$ on 8 GPUs with a batch size of 32 per GPU.
 The model dimension $d$ for both the graph Transformer and image Transformer is set to 512, allowing for the calculation of similarity between scene graphs and images.
-If not otherwise specified, the default number of layers for the graph Transformer and the image Transformer is 6.
+If not specified otherwise, the default number of layers for the graph Transformer and the image Transformer is 6.
 The length of the learnable node structural encodings is restricted to 10.
 If a scene graph contains more than 10 entity nodes, we randomly sample 10 nodes and clip the others.
 The input image is scaled, with the longest side being 512, and is zero-padded into a square.
 For both datasets, only the training set is used in the contrastive training.
-More details are provided in the supplementary material.